the must have guide

 Finally we come to the RC’s.
 We have marked RC’s as high priority -anyone aiming for 160 plus cannot afford to eliminate RC’s.
 Another important thing about RC’s – you may spend four to six minutes on an entire RC passage plus it’s three or four questions.
 You may spend that much time but you’re getting that much value out of it.

 For that one passage that you really thoroughly read and understand, you’re going to get three times the value because you’re answering three questions on that one passage it’s not just one question on one question stem.
-It is extremely valuable and you must work on this to go for a really high Verbal score.
+It is extremely valuable and you must work on this to go for a really high GRE Verbal Reasoning score.